rss2023/web-prod/_information/authorinfo.md

 ## Double-Blind Submission for Papers

 RSS 2023 continues the tradition of double-blind reviews for regular science and systems papers.
-Note that demo submissions are allowed (but not required) to be single-blind in contrast to science and systems papers, which must be double-blind.
 Authors should not list their names on the title page, and reasonable anonymity should be maintained in the paper.
 Authors are asked to take particular care when referencing their own work — careless use of self-citations can easily violate the requirements for double blind reviewing and this will result in papers being rejected.

 The following general principles should be applied in science and systems submissions:

-- Authors names and affiliations should not be cited in the title or text of the submission.
+- Authors' names and affiliations should not be cited in the title or text of the submission.
 - Acknowledgments to people or funding agencies should not appear in the submission.
 - Citing of web links to the authors or author's institute should be avoided.

 In self-citing authors previous work, avoid expressions such as "In the authors earlier work…", rather use alternative expressions such as "In previous work…" or "In related work…", in a manner that does not distinguish their own work from the work of others.
 Authors should otherwise cite work, including their own, as required for the completeness of the submission.

 In presentation of experimental work, avoid logos in pictures, or overt references to an individual laboratory.
 Use expressions such as "The experimental equipment…" rather than "The University of XYZ's Robby the Robot…".
 Otherwise, authors should include photographs, graphics and other presentation material as in the normal manner for a paper submission.

+**Note:** _Demo submissions are allowed (but not required) to be single-blind in contrast to science and systems papers, which must be double-blind._

 ## Supplementary Materials for Papers and Demos